Buni48/management-portal/README.md

 # Management Portal
-Management portal to manage licences, rollout updates to the customer and heartbeat.
+Management portal to manage licenses, rollout updates to the customer and heartbeat.